espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 Introduction of the Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-- An ESP32-DevKitC development board is been used as SPI master.
+- An ESP32 or ESP32-C3 development board is been used as SPI master.
 The application runs in the board can be found under the directory :example:`at_spi_master/spi/esp32_c_series` of the `ESP-AT <https://github.com/espressif/esp-at>`_ project.
 Some related configurations are described below:

 1. Hardware configuration: The frequency of CPU is 240 MHz, flash SPI mode is in QIO mode with 40 MHz.